kirilcvetkov92/Advanced-Lane-Detection/README.md

 #### 1.1 Camera matrix and Distortion coefficients
 Brief description how the camera matrix and distortion coefficients are computed.

-The code for this step is contained in the in the following method: `utils.cal_undistort` (line:5 through line:10 `utils.py`).
+The code for this step is contained in the in the following method: `utils.cal_undistort` (line:5 - line:10 `utils.py`).
 The input image is with the following dimension (1280, 720, 3)
 The number of corners by x and y are assumed to be (9, 6)
 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-The code that computes object points and image points is contained in the following method : `utils.get_img_obj_points` (from line:13 through line:32 `utils.py`).
+The code that computes object points and image points is contained in the following method : `utils.get_img_obj_points` (from line:13 - line:32 `utils.py`).

 Here I assumed the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.